 Preventive measures we need to follow to keep our elders safe and fit.

-The novel corona virus can affect anyone, but older adults are more likely to get seriously sick from it.
-Covid-19 corona virus has reached more than 100 countries affecting people adversely.
-China, where the outbreak started stated that elderly people are periled & Italy ‘the second most affected country also shows how dangerous is covid19 for older people with lungs diseases, heart diseases and other immunological conditions.
+The novel coronavirus can affect anyone, but older adults are more likely to get seriously sick from it.
+Covid-19 coronavirus has reached more than 100 countries affecting people adversely.
+China, where the outbreak started stated that elderly people are periled & Italy ‘the second most affected country also shows how dangerous is covid19 for older people with lung diseases, heart diseases, and other immunological conditions.

 Stocking of your regular medication is of importance during this crucial period.
 Gather one to three months of medications, food products and other essentials.
 Find out which delivery services are available in your area and Focus on staying home; avoiding contact with any other person.